IEEEBerkeley/hope-www/project.rst

 #.
 Final Design submission Due **11/6** at **6pm**

    Email your zipped production files and BOM to ieee-hope@lists.berkeley.edu.
+Make the subject line
-Be sure to include your project's name and group member information in the email body.
+   clear: HOPE Project: [project name] By [names], or something similar.
+Be sure to include your project's name and group member information in the email body, as well as your InstantDFM *link*.
 Update your project Piazza post as well.